ElektraInitiative/libelektra/tests/shell/shell_recorder/README.md

 ## Overview

 The Shell Recorder is a test tool that checks the output and return values of shell commands such as `kdb`.
 It allows you to write unit and regression tests.
 Lets take a look at a simple Shell Recorder test first.
-We store the following text in a file called `test.esr`:
+We store the text:

 ```
 Mountpoint: user/examples/shellrecorder